January 30, 2020

 With Hillary pilloried, Trump

-Is our Pres (Libs might like it or lump
+Is our prez (Libs might like that or lump).

 VERSE #1:

-Spicer thought we should best play it safe, eh?
+Spicer thought that today, we should best play it safe, eh?

 (Covert intel was leaked by El Jefe.)